|

 passwords?

-If you have already have a valid password and simply want to change it you can use
+already have a valid password and simply want to change it you

-our Change account password or passwords form and fax it
+can use our Change account password or passwords form

-time will be input the same day, faxes received after 3:00 PM pacific time
+pacific time will be input the same day, faxes received after 3:00 PM

 How does the alarm signal to the central station?

-signals into the central station via the telephone line, so it is important
+panels send signals into the central station via the telephone line, so it

-to understand that if you disconnect your telephone line, you also disable
+is important to understand that if you disconnect your telephone line, you

-your alarm system!
-Alarm signals can also be sent via a backup radio system
+also disable your alarm system!
+Alarm signals can also be sent via a backup

-(depending on your location) or over a different telephone line or cellular
+radio system (depending on your location) or over a different telephone

-connection as a backup to the primary telephone line please call National Security
+line or cellular connection as a backup to the primary telephone line

 details if you would like this added service (800) 547-1999.